MilesCranmer/SymbolicRegression.jl/README.md

 dominating = calculate_pareto_frontier(hall_of_fame)
 ```

-This is a vector of `PopMember` type - which contains the expression along with the score.
+This is a vector of `PopMember` type - which contains the expression along with the cost.
 We can get the expressions with:

 ```julia